 Initial pairing for every Bluetooth headset is different; for these, just remove both earbuds simultaneously and one of the circular indicators will alternate between red and blue, indicating pairing mode.
 Your phone’s menu will register two options: Creative Outlier L and Creative Outlier R, choose the one with the blinking LED.
 This is now the main unit, while the other is secondary.

 To reassign which is the main unit, place the desired secondary unit into the case.
 Doing so automatically designates the active earpiece as the main unit and requires up to 10 seconds to take effect.

-These sound like a fun pair of earbuds that puts bass before clarity.
-As depicted by the frequency response chart above, bass frequencies (pink) are going to be 10dB louder than midrange frequencies (green).
-This means that 100Hz sounds will be twice as loud as 1,800Hz sounds.
-There is a bit of auditory masking between the two ranges; however, the emphasized treble response (cyan) aids in reproducing a seemingly clearer sound.
+These sound like a fun pair of earbuds that put bass before clarity.
+Bass frequencies are louder than midrange frequencies, and the emphasized treble response aids in reproducing a clearer sound.